modir/laminas-book/docs/uploads.md

   sequences (lines 8, 13, 17).
 The data of the file being uploaded are transmitted in binary format (line 12), and that allows to reduce the content size to its minimum.

+!!! note
-W> By default, PHP engine's settings do not allow to upload large files (larger than 2MB).
-In order to upload W> large files, you may need to edit the *php.ini* configuration file and modify the `post_max_size` W> and `upload_max_filesize` parameters (please refer to [Appendix A. Configuring Web Development Environment](#devenv) for information on how to do that).
+    By default, PHP engine's settings do not allow to upload large files (larger than 2MB).
+In order to upload large files, you may need to edit the *php.ini* configuration file and modify the `post_max_size` and `upload_max_filesize` parameters (please refer to [Appendix A. Configuring Web Development Environment](#devenv) for information on how to do that).
-W> Setting these with `100M` allows to upload files up to 100 Mb in size, and this would typically be sufficient.
+    Setting these with `100M` allows to upload files up to 100 Mb in size, and this would typically be sufficient.
-W> If you plan to upload very large files up to 1 GB in size, than better set these with 1024M.
+    If you plan to upload very large files up to 1 GB in size, than better set these with 1024M.
-W> Do not forget to restart your Apache Web Server after editing the configuration file.
+    Do not forget to restart your Apache Web Server after editing the configuration file.

 ### $_FILES Super-Global Array in PHP